omo/old.flakiness.es/flakiness/source/2013-12-30-rebooting-blog-with-middleman.html.markdown

 One strong signal of the modularity is [existing set of extensions](https://github.com/middleman).
 There are not only "official" extensions hosted under [github.com/middleman](https://github.com/middleman), but are also unofficial, third-party extensions like [middleman-s3_sync](https://github.com/fredjean/middleman-s3_sync) which I'm using.
-This implies that Middleman's extensibility.
+This implies Middleman's extensibility.
 I don't see same level of ecosystem around Octopress nor Jekyll.

-I can't explain the reasoning of this difference clearly.
-However it seems like Middleman is modeled after Ruby web frameworks like Rails and [Rack](https://github.com/rack/rack) -
+I don't have clear explanation of this difference.
+I vaguely feel that Middleman is modeled after Ruby web frameworks like Rails and [Rack](https://github.com/rack/rack) -
 Its [config.rb](http://middlemanapp.com/advanced/configuration/) has a block-driven DSL that resembles style of these frameworks.
 Probably this kind of design philosophy helps here.

 ## Pros (3): Generate not Fork